hm-lang/core/proposals/README.md

 # with pre-existing variables, using MMR syntax:
 Greeting := "hello!"
 InputOutput ;= 1.234     # note `;` so it's mutable.
-# TODO: this kinda looks bad for output argument renaming, maybe require doing something below:
-#       this looks wrong because we want something like {X: Y: Z} to expand to {X: {Y: Z}}
+# just like when we define an argument for a function, the newly scoped variable goes on the left,
+# so too for destructuring return arguments.
+# TODO: we still should consider doing `IntegerPart; RoundDown` or `RoundDown as IntegerPart`
-{RoundDown: IntegerPart; int} = fraction(In: Greeting, Io: InputOutput!!)
+{IntegerPart; int as RoundDown} = fraction(In: Greeting, Io: InputOutput!!)
-# TODO: maybe use `{IntegerPart; RoundDown}` since `RoundDown` is kinda like the type.

 # with pre-existing variables, using MMR and output argument syntax:
 Greeting := "hello!"
 InputOutput ;= 1.234     # note `;` so it's mutable.
 IntegerPart; int
+# TODO: we still should consider doing `fraction(... ->RoundDown as IntegerPart)`
-fraction(In: Greeting, Io: InputOutput!!, RoundDown: ->IntegerPart)
+fraction(In: Greeting, Io: InputOutput!!, ->IntegerPart as RoundDown)

 # we can call with variables that get defined inline like this, besides `Io`, which is MMR.
 InputOutput ;= 1.234     # note `;` so it's mutable.
-fraction(In: "hello!", Io: InputOutput!!, RoundDown: ->IntegerPart: int)
+fraction(In: "hello!", Io: InputOutput!!, ->IntegerPart: int as RoundDown)
-# TODO: maybe use `->IntegerPart: RoundDown` since `RoundDown` is kinda like the type for output.

 # destructuring
 Io ;= 1.234